-The Health Insurance Portability and Accountability Act (HIPAA) provides security measures to keep the medical information of patients safe.
-While this act is most commonly known as a mandate for electronic data privacy, it also encompasses policies for broader issues such as preexisting medical conditions and loss of health insurance.
+Under the Health Insurance Portability and Accountability Act (HIPAA), anyone who handles patient information is required to keep that information private and safe.
+While HIPAA is most commonly known as a mandate for electronic data privacy, it also encompasses policies for broader issues such as preexisting medical conditions and loss of health insurance.

 Many companies have started using Square for fast, efficient electronic billing.
 But those working in the healthcare sector and their associates may wonder if Square is HIPAA compliant.
 The answer is yes — but only if you meet certain obligations.